DShmal/nanoextractor/README.md

 Instructions:
 Make sure your MATLAB and its Image Processing Toolbox add-on are up to date, and run MATLAB with admin rights.

-Launch NanoEx.m, and point the dialog to the 3-channel .lif to analyze.
+Unpack all files to a folder and set it as current path on MATLAB.

-Nuclear staining should be on channel 1, Antibody on channel 2 and Nanoparticles on channel 3.
+Launch NanoEx.m, and point the dialog to Test Image for Review.lif.

-Once it loads (this might take a minute), a dialog will ask for the sequence number to analyze from the list on the left.
+Once it loads (this might take a minute), a dialog will ask for the sequence number from the list on the left.
+This sample file contains only sequence 1, so input 1.

 A max intensity projection of the nuclei will appear, allowing you to draw points of a polygonal ROI (we used this to isolate the the Inner Nuclear Layer). double-click the last point to close the polygon and proceed.

 You will then be asked to threshold the antibody channel. the sample image is a staining for Calbindin1, which marks Horizontal Cells of the outer retina. the upper slider in the window is the threshold level, coupled with a density histogram. the lower slider is the z-depth.